healthchecks/healthchecks/templates/docs/self_hosted_configuration.md

 ## `SECRET_KEY` {: #SECRET_KEY }

-Default: `""` (empty string)
+Default: `---`

-A secret key used for cryptographic signing.
+A secret key used for cryptographic signing, and should be set to a unique, unpredictable value.

 This is a standard Django setting, read more in [Django documentation](https://docs.djangoproject.com/en/3.1/ref/settings/#secret-key).